 You can get more details on this in Is Cancer Contagious?

 There’s no sure way to prevent cancer, but there are things you can do to help reduce your chances of getting it.

 Many cancers might be prevented if people didn’t use tobacco.

-Smoking damages nearly every organ in the human body and accounts for some 30% of all cancer deaths.
+Smoking damages nearly every organ in the human body and accounts for about 1 out of 3 cancer deaths in the US.
 Cigarettes, cigars, pipes, and oral (smokeless) tobacco products cause cancer and should not be used.
 People who use tobacco should try to quit.
-Studies clearly show that ex-smokers have less cancer than people who continue to smoke.
+Studies clearly show that ex-smokers have less cancer risk than people who continue to smoke.
 When you quit smoking, it also reduces exposure to secondhand smoke for those around you.

 It’s best to never use tobacco at all and to stay away from secondhand smoke, which also causes cancer – even in non-smokers.

 See the “Stay Away from Tobacco” section of our website for more on this.

 Drinking alcohol is linked to a higher risk of certain types of cancer.